Please, visit our birth planning page as well

 - Can still feel highest peak of intensity, just not building up or let down

-__I would like the use of a mirror to see the baby’s head crowning
+__I would like the use of a mirror to see the baby crowning (know that your baby’s diagnosis may increase the chances of a face-first presentation)

 __I would like photography